nadavbra/geneffect/README.rst

 This library combines genomic and proteomic data from various databases (e.g. GENCODE, UCSC's reference genome, UniProt and pfam) into unified gene objects (currently only protein-coding genes).
 It allows you to infer the functional effects of genetic variations at the gene/protein-level.

+If you use geneffect in work contributing to a scientific publication, we ask that you cite our publication:
+Nadav Brandes, Nathan Linial, Michal Linial.
+Modeling Functional Genetic Alteration in Cancer Reveals New Candidate Driver Genes. https://doi.org/10.1101/242354

 Basic usage
 --------